Malha

-Malha is a neighborhood in southwest Jerusalem, between Pat, Ramat Denya and Kiryat Hayovel in the Valley of Rephaim.
-Before 1948, Malha was an Arab village known as al-Maliha (المالحة).
+Malha (Arabic: المالحة) is a neighborhood in southwest Jerusalem, between Pat, Ramat Denya and Kiryat Hayovel in the Valley of Rephaim.
+Before 1948, Malha was the Arab village of al-Maliha.

 Malha is now an upscale neighborhood featuring the Malha Shopping Mall, Teddy Stadium, and the Jerusalem Technology Park.

 History

 Antiquity

-Excavations in Malha revealed Intermediate Bronze Age domestic structures.
+Excavations at Malha revealed Intermediate Bronze Age domestic structures.
 A dig in the Rephaim Valley carried out by the Israel Antiquities Authority in the region of the Malha Shopping Mall and Biblical Zoo uncovered a village dating back to the Middle Bronze Age II B (1,700 – 1,800 BCE).
 Beneath this, remains of an earlier village were found from the Early Bronze Age IV (2,200 – 2,100 BCE).